THA-Homework-Hub/Extra-Tools/Websites/AI Tools/NotebookLM/README.md

 ## What is NotebookLM?

-NotebookLM (by Google) is an AI-assisted research & study notebook that helps you summarize uploaded documents, extract and cite passages, generate targeted study prompts, and interactively query entire PDFs or note collections.
+NotebookLM (by Google) is an AI tool that helps you study by summarizing documents, finding important quotes with sources, creating study questions, and letting you ask questions about your PDFs or notes.

 ---